OmegaZerg/greyBeardsCompiler/README.md

     - Additionally if historical logs are kept, when do we auto clear previous logs?
 30 days?
 Check for logs older than x days and delete first before writing more logs?
 7. More stuff that im sure im forgetting...

+##### Nice to have feature possibilities:
+- A navigation system
+- Support for multiple pages
+- Handling of blog posts
+- Custom layouts for different types of content

 ##### Project Goals (subject to change over time)
 ###### Get better with:
 - The C programming language